 Total Employee Involvement

 All employees should contribute in achieving a common goal.
-A proper environment in the management and fear driven from the workplace will help in attaining total employee commitment.
+A proper environment in the management and fear-driven from the workplace will help attain total employee commitment.
 Normal business operations should be integrated with high-performance work systems to achieve steady improvement.

 Process evaluation can contribute in gaining TQM.
 A process involves taking inputs from internal as well as external suppliers.
 These inputs are later converted into outputs and delivered to the customers.